erg0-0/NLP_medical_products_browser/README.md

 1. Enter the terminal and go to the project / src where main.py is located
 2. Enter one of two arguments:
 3. Query:
-   a) Search for medicinal products by indication using argument -q or --query:
+   - Search for medicinal products by indication using argument -q or --query:
     Example: **python main.py -q "astma"**.
 Search was tested to run for about <2 minutes.
 Sample output includes the files with the similar SmPC: Charakterystyka-14200-2021-02-13-9574_B-2022-07-20.pdf,"Ribuspir mikrogramówdawkę odmierzoną",0.404
-    b) provide an input path to a folder where searched SmPC is placed in order to list similar products.
+   - provide an input path to a folder where searched SmPC is placed in order to list similar products.
 Use argument -f or -file.
 Example: **python main.py -f "/Users/lili/Projects_studia/_PORTFOLIO/REMOTE/nlp-group2/docs/search_data"** .
 Code was tested to run for about 2 minutes.
 Sample output: Results for file: Charakterystyka-173-2023-06-15-13773_N-2023-06-29.pdf Charakterystyka-173-2023-06-15-13773_N-2023-06-29.pdf,"Nicergolin",1.000

 ## Attention points: